 The Department of Arabic and Translation Studies is a diverse department with research and teaching expertise in four broad areas of Arabic studies.
-As the name implies, we have an active translation studies program with a master’s degree that aims to provide its students with well-rounded preparation for work or further study in the field of translation and interpreting, including practical training in conference interpreting in a purpose-built interpreting lab.
 Teaching in the program are some of the brightest stars in the Arabic translation studies firmament.
-The department also hosts undergraduate minors in translation and in Arabic studies.
-These, too, serve the practical purpose of imparting to students crucial work-related skills in Arabic composition and rhetorical style, skills that are in high demand in the frothy business and media milieu of the Arab Gulf as well as further afield in the Arabophone world.
+Our undergraduate minors in translation and in Arabic studies impart to students crucial work-related skills in Arabic composition and rhetorical style, skills that are in high demand in the frothy business and media milieu of the Arab Gulf as well as further afield in the Arabophone world.

 The study of the Arabic literary heritage in its cultural and historical contexts also figures prominently in the curriculum of the department.
 We view as an essential part of our educational mission the imparting to our students a firm sense of the richness and depth of the Arab/Islamic civilizational legacy.
 Much of this is embodied in the Arabic literary tradition writ large, encompassing in equal measure historiography, geography, philosophy, linguistics, and the sciences, along with the belles-lettres genres of poetry and prose, spanning a time period from the 6th century to yesterday.
 In that respect, all of our faculty members involve themselves in research into the immensely diverse genres of Arabic literature.
 Their research infuses their teaching with an intimate knowledge of and enthusiasm for the history, culture, and, of course, the literature of the Arab world.